 Have you ever owned something for years before one day you suddenly discovered a super useful function you never knew it had?
-That’s essentially what happened to me with Square Cash.
-Despite downloading the app long ago, I apparently didn’t keep up with its growing power and ability to save me money — that was until about a year ago.
+That’s essentially what happened to me with Cash App.
+Despite downloading the app long ago, I apparently didn’t keep up with its growing power and ability to save me money — that was until a couple of years ago.

-Square Cash (or just “Cash” as it’s commonly referred to) is mostly known for being a P2P money app akin to PayPal, Venmo, or Apple Pay Cash.
-When you download Cash and sign-up for the service, you can link a bank account in order to fund your account.
+Cash App (formerly known as Square Cash) is mostly known for being a P2P money app akin to PayPal, Venmo, or Apple Pay Cash.
+When you download Cash App and sign-up for the service, you can link a bank account in order to fund your account.
 You can also choose to add money to your account using a credit card, but there is a 3% fee for this option.
 With that out of the way, you can quickly and easily send money to friends using the app.

-When you open Cash, you’ll notice a simple interface, allowing you to enter a dollar amount and elect to either request that amount of money from one of your contacts or send it to them.
-You can also tap the clock icon in the upper right to view and/or search your transaction history.
-Then, in the upper left corner, tapping the avatar icon will allow you to adjust your settings, view your balances, and cash out your money.
-Sending money back to your linked account with a slight delay (about two days) is free, while an instant transfer will cost you a 1.5% fee.
+When you open Cash App, you’ll notice a simple interface, which now houses a few different tabs.
+In the middle is the $ tab, allowing you to enter a dollar amount and elect to either request that amount of money from one of your contacts or send it to them.
+Next, to the left of $ is the card section where you can view your Cash Card number and add Boosts (more on those later).
+On the far left is the Banking tab where you can add funds, cash out, link accounts, and also view your Cash routing and account numbers.
+By the way, sending money back to your linked account with a slight delay (about one to three business days) is free, while an instant transfer will cost you a 1.5% fee, with a 25¢ minimum.

-By the way, while other apps like Robinhood have been expanding their crypto rosters, don’t expect the same from Square Cash.
+By the way, while other apps like Robinhood have been expanding their crypto rosters, don’t expect the same from Cash App.
 CEO Jack Dorsey has been outspoken about his support for Bitcoin and only Bitcoin, directly telling fans he doesn’t intend to add other assets to the app.

-Of course, the other feature that makes Square Cash unique — and the reason I felt it the app was deserving of a review — is their Cash Card.
+Of course, the other feature that makes Cash App unique — and the reason I felt the app was deserving of a review — is their Cash Card.